-Req. # Requirem ent DOC MAN Procedure Verification Corrective Action TOF-3.1 If the field to flooding has an esta decision tre corrective in the even flooding in production Procedures harvest of that has co contact with waters. operation blished se or action plan to of the area. prohibit product me into • Flooding is defined as the uncontrolled introduction of large amounts of water of unknown quality into the production area that is reasonably likely to come into contact with the edible portion of the crop, or otherwise cause adulteration of the crop.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action If the field is subject to flooding, operation has an established decision tree or corrective action plan in the event of flooding in the production area.
+Procedures prohibit harvest of product that has come into contact with flood waters.
+WP • Flooding is defined as the uncontrolled introduction of large amounts of water of unknown quality into the production area that is reasonably likely to come into contact with the edible portion of the crop, or otherwise cause adulteration of the crop.
 If the field is subject to flooding, procedure is established that includes a decision tree or corrective action to take in the event of flooding in a production area.
 Procedure specifies performance of a written risk assessment, which will consider whether there is an increased potential of contamination from the flood event.
-If warranted by the risk assessment, a no-harvest zone is positioned so that operations in the non-flooded zone are not compromised by the flooded zone; for example, 10 feet.
+If warranted by the risk assessment, a no-harvest zone is positioned so that operations in the non-flooded zone; for example, 10 feet.
 If the field is subject to flooding, auditor verifies that the operation has a policy/procedure regarding flooded fields.
 Auditor looks for evidence of flooding in the field.
 If the field has flooded since the last audit, the auditor observes the operation's risk assessment for current acceptability of the field and/or crop.
 Operation develops a written procedure for flooded fields.
-Operation must obtain/develop a written risk assessmen for the relevant field.
+Operation must obtain/develop a written risk assessment for the relevant field.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action TOF-3.2 Operation shall conduct the required Combined Harmonized Standard F-9.1 preharvest risk assessment no more than five (5) days from the first scheduled harvest date.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action TOF-3.2 Operation shall conduct the required Combined Harmonized Standard F-9.1 pre- harvest risk assessment no more than five (5) days from the first scheduled harvest date.
 A • The environmental assessment is reperformed, and documented, for environmental conditions that reasonably may have changed since the last assessment, including flooding, adequacy of water sources for their intended use, adjacent land uses, animal migrations, debris, worker health and hygiene, or other potential sources of fruit adulteration.
 Auditor reviews the reassessment document, including corrective action documents for mitigations or deficiencies identified in the pre-production risk assessment, and confirms the assessment occurred within five (5) days of the first scheduled harvest date.
 Operation develops or modifies the document, or reviews, as needed.
 Perform training as needed.